Comment on "Spherically symmetric perturbations of a Schwarzschild black hole in torsion bigravity": Zerilli's construction

-Accordingly the effective potential is completely determined by the functions appearing in the first order differential system [\ref {Eqsyst1}, \ref {Eqsyst2}].
-On the contrary to what is claimed in Ref. \cite{FZ}, no arbitrary function remains but only an integration constant and a sign, both irrelevant.
-Applying the procedure to the system Eqs [\ref{Eqdw}, \ref{Eqdk}] derived in the framework of torsion bigravity we recover the effective potential displayed in Eq.
-(5.21) of Ref.\cite{VN}.
-Moreover Eq. [\ref{Eqn2}] leads to
+{The expression of the function $K[r]$ is given by Eq. [\ref{EqK}].} Accordingly the effective potential is completely determined by the functions appearing in the first order differential system [\ref {Eqsyst1}, \ref {Eqsyst2}]. {More precisely, the differential system Eqs[\ref{Eqsyst1}, \ref{Eqsyst2}] may be reduced to a Schr\"odinger-type system (Eqs[\ref{Sch1}, \ref{Sch2}]) under the assumptions [\ref{Eqab}, \ref{Eqcd}] if the condition [\ref{conda2d2} is satisfied.
+In this case the function $n[r]$ and the functions $A[r]$, $B[r]$, $C[r]$ and $D[r]$ defining a linear transformation between the solutions of the original differential system and the Schr\"odinger-type one are obtained via the help of a function $K[r]$ given by Eq. [\ref{EqK}].
+From this function (defined up to a multiplicative constant) we first obtain the function $\tilde A[r]$ (as a square root of $K[r]$) and then the three functions $\tilde B[r]$,$\tilde C[r]$ and $\tilde D[r]$ thanks to Eqs [\ref{tAdetB}, \ref{tCdetA}, \ref{tDdetA}].
+Then Eq. [\ref{Eqn2}] provides (up to an arbitrary sign) the function $n[r]$. from which, using Eqs [\ref{ABtAtB}, \ref{CtAtC}, \ref{DtAtD}] we obtain the expressions of $A[r]$,$B[r]$, $C[r]$ and $D[r]$.
+So we have explicit expressions of all the elements needed to compute the potential $V[r]$ via Eq.~[\ref{EqV}].} On the contrary to what is claimed in Ref. \cite{FZ}, no arbitrary function remains as the procedure goes on but only an integration constant and a sign, both irrelevant.
+Applying this reduction process to the system Eqs [\ref{Eqdw}, \ref{Eqdk}] derived in the framework of torsion bigravity we recover the effective potential displayed in Eq.~(5.21) of Ref.\cite{VN}.
+Moreover Eq.~[\ref{Eqn2}] leads to :

 in accordance with the covariance expected for a second order perturbation equation on a Schwarzschild background.